Jackrabbit (film): Plot

 Twenty-five years after an unspecified cataclysm known as "The Reset", tech company Vopo Technologies rebuilds society in City Six.
 Although Vopo has access to modern technology, which they use to maintain control, the people scavenge for 1980s-era parts.
 Simon, a computer technician, learns his best friend, Eric, has committed suicide.
 At the funeral, he observes Max.
 Max later sells scavenged computer parts to a shop where Simon works.
 Though Max brushes off Simon's attempts to make conversation, he later comes back to request aid in decoding an encrypted message Eric sent him.
 Max is disappointed to learn that Simon has quit his job to work for Vopo, as he believes Vopo to be untrustworthy.

 Simon easily accesses Eric's message.
 After watching cryptic video footage together, Max kicks out Simon to further research the matter alone.
 Simon returns the next day and insists Max allow him to help, pointing out that his Vopo contacts could prove useful.
 Max agrees, and they leave the city to visit the house of a woman seen in the footage, disguised as Vopo technicians.
 The woman knows nothing, but in her house, Max and Simon find clues that lead them to a fellow computer hacker, Steven, who was working with Eric.
 Overhearing from a Vopo security officer who has come to visit the house that Steven has died, they contact his girlfriend's sister, Grace, who works at a hospital.

 Grace explains she has been searching for her missing sister.
-She leads them to a safe house said to frequented by anti-Vopo hackers, though they find little information.
+She leads them to a safe house said to be frequented by anti-Vopo hackers, though they find little information.
 When a curfew passes, they hide from a Vopo patrol and crash at Grace's house.
 There, the three get to know each other better.
 Simon says he drifted apart from Eric once Eric began hanging out with computer hackers who opposed Vopo, and Max reveals that he met Eric at a juvenile detention center, where Eric taught him how to hack computers.
 The others press Max to play a tape, which they believe to be music; instead, it is a recording of his mother, who Max believes was killed by Vopo.
 Simon dances with Grace, eventually telling her that Steven has died.
 After they leave Grace's house, they see a man kill her.